zachvin/labelling-instructions/README.md

 Please consult the [RAITE Annotator Assignment](https://docs.google.com/spreadsheets/d/1OOpkYjrd_0YWI4ENj9j83rmngUwbK_TZB3Vg4ajRInM/edit?gid=640096086#gid=640096086) Google Sheet to see your assignments.

 You will be assigned a match, round, segment, and confidence level.
+The path to your assigned JSON and video files are denoted under the `JSON File Path` and `Video File Path` column in the sheet.
+Please note that there is one video file for each pair of confidence levels.
+Save all the files to the machine that you will be using to annotate.

-For match 9 round 1 segment 2 at confidence level 0.2, the JSON file you're looking for will be `match9r1_seg2_yd0.2.json`.
-The associated video will be `match9r1_seg2.mp4`.
-Note that the confidence level is not relevant for the mp4.
-The video files can be found at `/afs/crc.nd.edu/group/cvrl/czajka/crane3/raite/mini` in the `match9r1`, `match10r1`, and `match7r1` folders.
-The JSON files can be found in `/afs/crc.nd.edu/group/cvrl/czajka/crane3/raite/annotators`.
-Save both to the machine that you will be using to annotate.
-The video file should be saved in a folder named `data` anywhere on your machine, but keep note of the absolute path where it is stored.
+For the local storage set-up of Label Studio to function properly the video file should be saved in a folder named `data` anywhere on your machine, but keep note of the absolute path where it is stored.

 ### Installing Label Studio